JvanKatwijk/eti-stuff/eti-frontend/README.md

 Operation is simple:
 on the command line you may specify -O file for the output file.
 "-O -" sends the output to standard output.
+If no output file is specified, itput is send to standard output.

 After starting the program, and selecting a channel, one may press the button that says "eti waits", after pressing this button